AqwamCreates/DataPredict/docs/BasicTutorials/UsingSolvers.md

 That's all for now!
 Remember, the solver that you choose must be based on your goal.
 Though, if you are attempting to train incrementally, it is recommended to use gradient solver.

+However, I'll warn you that the solvers may predict different label values if you are using a dirty / noisy feature matrix despite the solvers are using same dataset.

-Check the API reference to see which models are able to use the solvers.
+That being said, check the API reference to see which models are able to use the solvers.